-This National Space Biomedical Research Institute (NSBRI) Request for Proposals (NSBRI-RFP) is soliciting applications for its Postdoctoral Fellowship Program.
-Postdoctoral Fellowships will be competitively available for two years, with the potential for a third optional year of postdoctoral training funds, in any laboratory in the United States carrying out space-related biomedical/biotechnological research in accordance with the NSBRI's goals.
-The program is open to U.S. citizens, permanent residents, or persons with pre-existing visas obtained through their sponsoring institutions who do not have more than three years of previous postdoctoral training.
+This National Space Biomedical Research Institute (NSBRI) Request for Proposals (NSBRI-RFP) is soliciting applications for the Postdoctoral Fellowship Program.
+Postdoctoral Fellowships will be competitively available for two years in any laboratory in the United States carrying out space-related biomedical/biotechnological research in accordance with the NSBRI's goals.
+The program is open to U.S. citizens, permanent residents, or persons with preexisting visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
+To be eligible for this program, applicants may not have more than three years of previous postdoctoral training.
 Selected Postdoctoral Fellows will become a member of an integrated countermeasure development team of the NSBRI.

-The Postdoctoral Fellowship award will be funded as a stipend of \$40,000 for the first year with an increase in the second year, and will include an allowance for health insurance.
+The Postdoctoral Fellowship award will be funded as a stipend of \$40,000 for the first year with an 5% increase in the second year, and will include an allowance for health insurance.
 Additional funding will be provided for travel to a mandatory NSBRI meeting of Fellows at the annual NSBRI/NASA meeting as well as to a domestic scientific meeting of the Fellow's choice.
-The Fellow will also be expected to spend a minimum of one week at the NASA Johnson Space Center to become familiar with the research facilities and programs available at that institution.
-The time period for the Johnson Space Center visit will be arranged by the Fellowship Program.
+The Fellow will also be expected to spend 3-5 days at the NASA Johnson Space Center to become familiar with the research facilities and programs available at that institution.
+The time period for the Johnson Space Center visit will be arranged by the Fellowship Program and will occur during the summer of 2007.
 A budget is not necessary for completion of an application.
+Funding is not provided for administrative costs, supplies or equipment.
+The mentor is responsible for supervision of the NSBRI Postdoctoral Fellow and for providing necessary funds for supplies and equipment.
 After Postdoctoral Fellowships have been awarded, the NSBRI will work with the funded institutions to execute the awards, which will include development of a budget for funding.
 Indirect costs will not be awarded to the funded institution.
-Additionally, the NSBRI's traditional cost sharing of 10% of the funded award is welcomed, but not required for institutions who receive awards for postdoctoral training.
+Additionally, the NSBRI's traditional cost sharing of 10% of the funded award is welcomed, but not required, from institutions who receive awards for postdoctoral training.

 Applicants must prepare proposals with the support of a mentor and institution (university, national lab, etc.), and all proposals will be evaluated by a peer-review panel.
-Mentors should have had previously experience training postdoctoral fellows and/or graduate students.
+Mentors should have previous experience training postdoctoral fellows and/or graduate students.
 It is the responsibility of the Postdoctoral Fellowship Applicant to arrange for a mentor.

 The NSBRI is interested primarily in supporting research, in the Countermeasure Readiness Level (CRL) range of 3-7 and/or Technology Readiness Level (TRL) range of 3-7.
 The research project will be a part of a countermeasure development team focused on advancing the research toward an applied intervention that can be evaluated and validated at CRL 7-8.
-Applicants should refer to Figures 1 and 2 in Appendix A for a detailed description of the CRLs and TRLs, respectively.
+Applicants should refer to Figures 1-4 in Appendix A for a detailed description of the CRLs and TRLs.
 Each applicant must identify what CRL and/or TRL their research proposal addresses.